choubacha/stellar-rust-sdk/README.md

 as a different component.
 The crates are organized as a virtual workspace so that they can be built together and tested at once.

-## Resources

-The resources crate documents all the various data types in horizon.
-These resources are fully documented and can be deserialized from the client.
-There are many resources in the horizon API and you can read about all of them [here](https://www.stellar.org/developers/horizon/reference/index.html).

-They are deserialized into types that we think will make using them inside other rust applications easier.

 ## Client

 The client provides two interfaces.
 One is the synchronous client and the other is